jakerobb/k8ssandra-scripts/README.md

 If you are on a Mac, it will launch the URL in your default browser automatically.

 #### open-stargate-graphql-playground.sh
-Creates an appropriate port-forward (or, if ingress is enabled for Stargate, uses that), and directs you to the URL you should use to access the Playground.
+Creates an appropriate port-forward (or, if ingress is enabled for Stargate GraphQL, uses that), and directs you to the URL you should use to access the Playground.
 If you are on a Mac, it will launch the URL in your default browser automatically.

 ### Run